Slipcover (architecture)

 In architecture, a slipcover is a modification of an older building facing by adding a new ornamental layer.

 The slipcover was a popular treatment in the United States after World War II, as early twentieth-century building styles had fallen out of fashion.
 Constructing a slipcover with a contemporary design over an existing building was a less expensive alternative to tearing down and building anew.
 Sometimes attachments of the slipcover caused damage to the original facings.
 At other times, slipcovers have protected the original facings from deterioration.

 Slipcovers are used on structures.
-"Slipcovered buildings are those structures whose facade have been sheathed in a newer material which partially or completely masks the original".
+"Slipcovered buildings are those structures whose facade has been sheathed in a newer material which partially or completely masks the original".

 History of Slipcovers

 A newly restored and painted older storefront on Minnesota Street in New Ulm, Minnesota.

 In the US, the slipcovering of buildings sparked prominence from the mid-1940s to the 1960s.
 Building owners applied these slipcovers to their old historic buildings in an effort to refresh their business and create a more modern appearance.

 Following the Second World War, the architectural styles that were popular prior to the war were considered “passé” and were thought to not truly represent the ambitions of the “forward-thinking generation”.
 Hence, there became an indulgence in new, modern styles of Victorian, Classic Revival, Art Deco, and more early twentieth-century American commercial styles.

 The Modern movement in architecture ignited the beginning of the architectural revolution.
 This was pioneered by architects and courageous clients who sought “innovative residential and institutional buildings”.
 Shopkeepers across the US were ready to join the movement by the middle of the 1930s thanks to the combination of architectural-design competitions and clever architectural promotions.
 As modernist buildings become historic, slipcovered structures create challenges for the preservation community in terms of evaluating and treating them.
 A majority of these slipcovered buildings have been standing for more than 50 years, the usual interval at which a building can be designated historic.
 It is critical to understand the evolution of design, the options for designation, and the treatment protocols.

 Slipcovers are prevalently seen in the commercial sector.
 There has been rapid acceptance of modern architecture in this sector, as this could be the storefronts or movie theatres that utilise slipcovers on many streets around the world.

-There are frequent renovations to storefronts consistently, to adapt for new businesses or for a renewal of style.
+There are frequent renovations to storefronts, to adapt for new businesses or for a renewal of style.
 The use of slipcovers became more efficient and recognised when the architectural media, the sign industry, and the marketing departments of building-product industries became involved and promoted their products for the use of slipcovering.
 Additionally, trade publications from retailers and sign companies with a modernisation message were widely distributed.

 Shopping malls are competition to store owners, so in the past 60 years, merchants and property owners have tried to 'imitate their competition' (the shopping mall).
 These 'attempts to modernise' were seen as 'pedestrian malls, covering traditional building fronts with aluminium slipcovers, and attaching huge, oversized signs on their buildings to attract attention'.